Tyler O'Neill: Boston Red Sox

 On December 8, 2023, the Cardinals traded O'Neill to the Boston Red Sox for Nick Robertson and Victor Santos.
 O'Neill hit a home run in Boston's Opening Day game against the Seattle Mariners, giving him five consecutive Opening Day home runs, a major-league record.
-O'Neill followed his record-breaking Opening Day home run with another home run against the Mariners and three against the Los Angeles Angels on the season-opening West Coast road trip.
+O'Neill followed his record-breaking Opening Day home run with another home run against the Mariners, and three against the Los Angeles Angels on the season-opening West Coast road trip.
 He also hit a home run in his first at-bat at Fenway Park against the Baltimore Orioles to lead the Majors.
 In 133 games for the Red Sox, O'Neill slashed .241/.336/.511 with 31 home runs and 61 RBI.

 Baltimore Orioles

 On December 10, 2024, O'Neill signed a three–year, $49.5 million contract with the Baltimore Orioles.
-He hit his sixth consecutive Opening Day home run on March 27, 2025, against the Toronto Blue Jays, an MLB record.
+He hit his sixth consecutive Opening Day home run on March 27, 2025, against the Toronto Blue Jays, extending his MLB record.
 On November 3, 2025, O'Neill opted into the remainder of his contract with the Orioles.
+He did not homer on Opening Day in 2026, ending his record streak.